While breast enlargement is a popular surgery, there are a number of reasons why you may want to have your breast implants removed or replaced.

-The first step towards breast implant removal and replacement is a consultation with Dr Scamp.
+The first step is a consultation with Dr Scamp.
 With years of experience in cosmetic, plastic and reconstructive surgery, Dr Scamp will consult with you regarding your implants and any concerns you may have.

 He will then offer an appropriate treatment plan for the removal of the implants that you may no longer feel are representative of your original surgery desires.
 In addition, arrangements can be made for replacements.